You’re required to use a pair of headphones when you teach online.

 Not too expensive

 You can get a good pair of microphones that can do the job at an affordable price.
-I show you what pair I personally use and what your other options are.
+We will show you what most teachers approve of as well as different options to choose from below.

 When you’re teaching online, you’re going to be wearing these headphones for hours each day.
 Because of this, I prefer “on the ear” style headphones instead of “over the ear” headphones.
 The choice is up to you of course.